devleaks/cockpitdecks-docs/docs/Resources.md

 	icon: OFF_WHITE_FRAMED
 ```

+# Sounds

+Sounds files can be provided very much like icons.
+Valid sound file formats are `wav` and `mp3`.
+Other sound file format may be added in the future, provided they can be played in a browser.

 # Documentation

 Documentation of the aircraft decks can be placed in the folder `deckconfig/docs` or in the folder  `deckconfig/resources` in a textual form (including markdown), or as PDF.